Utah Termite Prevention

 Termites need wood and moisture to survive and thrive.
-Taking steps to minimize wood and moisture near the foundation of your property will go a long way to protecting your property from the risk of termite infestation and the need for costly termite control solutions.
+Taking steps to minimize wood and moisture near the foundation of your property will go a long way when it comes to protecting your property from the risk of termite infestation and the need for costly termite control solutions.

-- Stack firewood away from your home – preferable opposite end of your yard
+- Stack firewood away from your home, preferably at the opposite end of your yard

-- Make sure that leaves and garden waste aren’t stored next to the property
+- Make sure that leaves and garden waste aren’t stored next to your property

-- Ensure regular maintenance of faucets and pipes (fix leaky faucets and pipes immediately)
+- Ensure regular maintenance of faucets and pipes and that you fix any leaks immediately

 - Firewood stacked up against the house

 - Mulch that touches the house

 - Wood debris (left over construction materials) buried in the soil